Napa-based vineyard owner joins efforts to replace Ukraine’s war-shattered windows

 This critical need formed the foundation for a U.S.-Ukraine friendship between a vineyard owner in Napa and a British engineer working to solve the nationwide replacement challenge estimated to involve 10 million destroyed windows.

-“Hearing about Ukraine’s needs, I wanted to help any way I could,” said Matthew Rorick, Napa-based owner of Forlorn Hope Vineyard and Queen of the Sierra, a 75-acre vineyard in Calaveras County.
+“Hearing about Ukraine’s needs, I wanted to help any way I could,” said Matthew Rorick, Napa-based owner of Forlorn Hope Wines and Queen of the Sierra, a 75-acre vineyard in Calaveras County.

 He learned about living conditions in Ukraine from his life partner, Mara Ambrose, who described experiences of her mother’s family living in the country.

-Ambrose, who is an assistant winemaker at Carboniste in Napa, suggested selling wine as a fundraiser starting with unlabeled bottles of 2016 dry Muscat in Rorick’s cellar — with labels designed by her nephew in Odessa.
-This lot sold quickly with almost $9,000 in proceeds sent to nonprofit World Central Kitchen providing meals to disaster victims and refugees.
+Ambrose, who is an assistant winemaker at Carboniste in Napa, suggested selling wine as a fundraiser starting with unlabeled bottles of 2016 dry Muscat in Rorick’s cellar — with labels designed by her nephew in Odesa.
+This lot sold quickly, with almost $9,000 in proceeds sent to nonprofit World Central Kitchen to provide meals to disaster victims and refugees.

 Wanting to do more, last summer Rorick took a three-week leave of absence from his vineyard to cook meals, including borscht and lentil soup, at World Central Kitchen feeding refugees passing through the train station in Przemysl, Poland, near the border with Ukraine.